Board of Trustees

-Steve is a 1973 graduate of the University of California at Berkeley.
+Steven is a 1973 graduate of the University of California at Berkeley.
 He went on to attend gradate school at the University of California at Davis and language school (Spanish) at the Department of Defense Language Institute at the Presidio of Monterey.
-Steve has held a variety of management positions within California State government from 1975 through 1982.
+Steven has held a variety of management positions within California State government from 1975 through 1982.

 He is also a current member of the following Board of Trustees: